HewlettPackard/hpegl-metal-os-sles-iso/README.md

-glm-image-build.sh | This script will repack SLES .ISO file for a GLM SLES install service that uses Virtual Media to get the install started. glm-service-build.sh | This script generates a GreenLake Metal OS service.yml file appropriate for uploading the service to a GLM portal(s). glm-service-cloud-init.template | This is the cloud-init template file that GLM will use to setup cloud-init to run on the 1st boot. glm-service-ks-hostdef.cfg.template | A SLES autoinst file (templated with hostdef-v1) that is included into the core autoinst file. glm-service-ks-install-env.cfg.template | The core SLES autoinst file (templated with install-env-v1) glm-service-sles-service.yml.template | This is the GLM .YML service file template.
+glm-image-build.sh | This script will repack SLES .ISO file for a GLM SLES install service that uses Virtual Media to get the install started. glm-service-build.sh | This script generates a GreenLake Metal OS service.yml file appropriate for uploading the service to a GLM portal(s). glm-service-cloud-init.template | This is the cloud-init template file that GLM will use to setup cloud-init to run on the 1st boot. glm-service-ks-hostdef.cfg.template | A SLES autoinst file (templated with hostdef-v[latest]) that is included into the core autoinst file. glm-service-ks-install-env.cfg.template | The core SLES autoinst file (templated with install-env-v1) glm-service-sles-service.yml.template | This is the GLM .YML service file template. glm-test-service-image.sh | This script will verify that the OS image referred to in a corresponding Bare Metal OS service .yml is correct.
+Hosting.md | This file is for additional requirements on the web server.

-Feel free to modify these file to suite your specifc needs.
+Feel free to modify these file to suit your specifc needs.
 General changes that you want to contribute back via a pull request are much appreciated.